hand-holding-paper

 Second-hand impact

-People who are affected by or have experienced systems such as the juvenile justice system, child welfare system or immigration system.
-YFJC prioritizes youth impacted by the juvenile justice system.
+People who are affected by or have experienced systems such as the juvenile justice system, child welfare system, or immigration system.

 Transformative Justice(TJ) is a political framework and approach for responding to violence, harm and abuse.
 At its most basic, it seeks to respond to violence without creating more violence and/or engaging in harm reduction to lessen the violence.